How do I give hemp products to my pet? How much should I give my pet?

 Whether it is an artificial emulsifier, flavoring, masking agent, or preservative you pay the manufacturer for every ingredient they add... and they just aren't necessary, and in our experience can cause rejection from animals.

-You can find CBD in a wide variety of pet products… capsules, tablets, treats, tinctures… which one is right for your pet?
+You can find hemp extracts in a wide variety of pet products… capsules, tablets, chews, tinctures… which one is right for your pet?
 Maybe all of them… maybe none.
 If you are having trouble with acceptance, try a different delivery method.

 We believe a simple oil based tincture is the most flexible, and least likely to be refused delivery method.
 It gives you a lot of flexibility.